meta-company/makex/documents/source/proposals/resource-thresholding.md

 A static threads/workers/jobs argument (e.g. `--jobs` in make/ninja/mason/bazel/etc) doesn't properly constrain local machine resource allocation.

-For example, if a run has a high amount of tasks to run, the tasks may slow the machine down.
+For example, if a run has a high amount of tasks to run, the tasks may slow the machine down (CPU contention).

-Conversely, if one or more task executions use a high amount of memory, newly queued/executed tasks may not run properly with memory being exhausted.
+Conversely, if one or more task executions use a high amount of memory, newly queued/executed tasks may not run properly with memory being exhausted (Memory Contention).
+If a task uses a high amount of disk IO, other tasks may proceed more slowly because of it (IO/Disk/Storage Contention).

-Developers using makex would prefer it didn't use all of their machine's resources.
+Developers using makex would prefer that it didn't use all of their machine's resources.
 No build tools have obvious ways to control these resource constraints.

 Tasks that require minimum memory are uncommon, but do exist.
 These are typically: